An Investment Strategy Could Help the Federal Government Enhance National Resilience for Future Disasters

 Recommendations for Executive Action

 Comments: In April 2016, FEMA officials provided a corrective action plan that included interim actions and milestones leading to the establishment of procedures and training to assist in implementing policy changes through the end of calendar year 2016.
+In September 2016, FEMA issued new policies to establish minimum standards for Public Assistance projects that are intended to promote resilience and achieve risk reduction.
+In October 2016, FEMA officials told us that they plan to establish procedures and training to assist in implementing these policy changes by December 31, 2016.
 GAO will assess the actions taken when they are complete.

 Recommendation: To increase states' abilities to improve disaster resilience and mitigate future damage when using federal funding in the wake of disasters, the FEMA Administrator should, consistent with the goals of the NDRF to integrate hazard mitigation and risk reduction opportunities into all major decisions and reinvestments during the recovery process, assess the challenges state and local officials reported, including the extent to which the challenges can be addressed and implement corrective actions, as needed.